segmentio/segment-docs/src/connections/sources/visual-tagger.md

 ### Are there situations where Visual Tagger will not work?

 Yes!
-Visual Tagger relies on CSS selectors, which typically involves what is called "class names" such as "hero" or "footer".
-Some web technologies autogenerate these names and change them on a regular basis, which makes the Visual Tagger events stop firing.
+Visual Tagger relies on CSS selectors, which usually involves what is called "class names" such as "hero" or "footer".
+Some web technologies automatically generate these names and change them on a regular basis, which makes the Visual Tagger events stop firing.

 Squarespace uses this technique, and you can examine the HTML of your site to see if the "class names" are randomized letters/numbers.

 Visual Tagger also does not support embedded elements, such as a YouTube video player or a Hubspot form.

 ### How can I make my website ideal for Visual Tagger?

-Unique IDs for each element are the most stable way for Visual Tagger to identify an element, even if the page is reorganized.
+The most stable way for Visual tagger to identify elements is if each one has a unique ID that persists even if the page is reorganized.

 ### When should I use Visual Tagger instead of a coded instrumentation?